 The Thomas Fire roared through Ventura County on December 4, 2018, forever changing lives and landscape in its wake.
-Please know that our thoughts are with everyone who suffered loss as a result of the fire.
-The Ventura Land Trust will stand beside you as we all journey through the recovery process.
+Please know that our thoughts continue to be with everyone who suffered loss as a result of the fire.
+The Ventura Land Trust will stand beside you as we all journey together through the recovery process.

-The road to recovery will be a long one but we know that over time, our community and our lands will heal.
-In the coming weeks and months, we will begin the recovery process on our preserves and will look to the community for help.
-Restoration will take time, money and manpower.
+The road to recovery is a long one but we know that over time, our community and our lands will heal.
+In the coming months and years, we will coordinate recovery activities on our preserves and will look to you - our community - for help.
+Restoration takes time, money and manpower.
 We encourage you to donate in the way that makes sense for you.
 Also, keep an eye on our Events Page.
 In 2018, we will host a series of environmental restoration and information events.
 Working together, we will make Ventura's open spaces beautiful once more.

 Every donation, no matter what size, makes a difference!

 BIG ROCK PRESERVE IS CURRENTLY CLOSED TO THE PUBLIC WHILE WE MAKE MUCH-NEEDED REPAIRS, ALLOW THE LAND TIME TO HEAL NATURALLY AND IMPLEMENT OUR FIRE RESTORATION PLAN.

 BIG ROCK BLOG

 A bird's eye view of the Thomas Fire damage at Big Rock Preserve